tonaljs/tonal/docs/migration-guide.md

 Lot of changes, but as a positive side effect, the library API surface is smaller so code and documentation are easier to write and maintain.

-Now functions falls in two catergories:
+Now functions falls in two categories:

 - **Parsers**: takes a name of something (string) and return an object with properties.
 Examples of that functions are: note, interval, pcset, scaleType, chordType, scale, chord, mode.
 All of the returning objects has the properties `empty` (boolean) and name (string, "" indicating _no value_)
 - **Operations**: takes one or more names and return a new name.
 It always work with strings (no objects).
 Invalid results are represented with empty strings "".
 Examples: transpose, distance, subtract

-### Utilility functions removed or made private
+### Utility functions removed or made private

 First of all, lot of functions are gone, like `oct`, `accToAlt`, and other utility functions (some still exists, but are considered private)